shawnleftwich/documentation/brokers/rest.md

 If the `billing_interval` is set to "monthly", this is the calendar day of the month (1-28)

-Invoices are sent at 4:00 AM UTC of the scheduled days, which may actually occur in the evening of the previous day in your local timezone or the customer's local time zone.
+Invoices are sent at approximately 4:00 AM UTC of the scheduled days, which may actually occur in the evening of the previous day in your local timezone or the customer's local time zone.

 ### Possible `invoice_grouping_strategy` values